Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: Related Work

 \Citet{park2022team} describe the system of team SNU ($8^{\textrm{th}}$ place).
-Its avatar robot is fully humanoid in shape, although for finals it was sitting on a holonomic base for fast and safe locomotion.
+Their avatar robot is fully humanoid in shape, although for finals it was sitting on a holonomic base for fast and safe locomotion.
 Interestingly, the team decided not to attempt realistic animation of the operator's face, but displayed operator emotions through basic line drawings of the mouth area, which limits identification of the robot with the human controlling it.
 The SNU operator station features a unique linear actuator system which seems to enlarge the workspace.

-Aside from the XPRIZE competition, there are other notable avatar systems targeting different applications like enabling people with disabilities to work remotely~\citep{takeuchi2020avatar}, underwater telepresence~\citep{khatib2016ocean}, and astronaut training~\citep{lii2017toward}. \Citet{takeuchi2020avatar} presented an avatar robot system with focus on enabling people with disabilities to execute physical work remotely.
+Aside from the XPRIZE competition, there are other notable avatar systems targeting different applications like enabling people with disabilities to work remotely~\citep{takeuchi2020avatar}, underwater telepresence~\citep{khatib2016ocean}, and space~\citep{lii2017toward}. \Citet{takeuchi2020avatar} presented an avatar robot system with focus on enabling people with disabilities to execute physical work remotely.
 The robot is controlled by mouse and gaze input.
-In contrast to our proposed system, which aims at transmitting the movements of an operator naturally, their system follows a less immersive approach by controlling motion through a GUI. \Citet{lii2017toward} describe a teleoperated robot for astronaut training.
-The robot is teleoperated through a tablet GUI and a 1-DOF joystick that can display haptics.
-Their system is capable of executing mechanical manipulation tasks.
+In contrast to our proposed system, which aims at transmitting the movements of an operator naturally, their system follows a less immersive approach by controlling motion through a GUI. \Citet{lii2017toward} describe a teleoperated robot controlled by astronauts through a tablet GUI and a 1-DoF haptic joystick.
+The system can execute assembly and maintenance tasks but has, due to the domain, no human interaction capabilities.
+TELESAR VI~\citep{tachi2020telesar} has a long history in the field of telexistence, starting in 1980.
+The system is designed for remote manipulation and gesturing.
+Unlike ours, the robot is operated in a stationary seated posture and has two controllable legs.
+All ten fingers are equipped with multiple sensors for enhanced tactile feedback.
+However, the force feedback is limited to the fingers.